krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 the application server must check the transited realms itself or else reject the ticket.

-The okay as **delegate** flag indicates that the server specified in the ticket is suitable as a delegate as determined by the policy of that realm.
-A server that is acting as a delegate has been granted a proxy or a forwarded TGT.
-This flag is a new addition to the Kerberos V5 protocol and is not yet implemented on MIT servers.
+The **okay as delegate** flag indicates that the server specified in the ticket is suitable as a delegate as determined by the policy of that realm.
+Some client applications may use this flag to decide whether to forward tickets to a remote host, although many applications do not honor it.

 An **anonymous** ticket is one in which the named principal is a generic principal for that realm; it does not actually specify the